GoogleCloudPlatform/datashare-toolkit/api/README.md

     export TAG=dev;

-Change directories into the current working API version:

-    ./api/v1

 ### Cloud Run Prerequisites

 Deploy with Cloud Run allows stateless HTTP containers on a fully [managed](https://cloud.google.com/run/docs/choosing-a-platform#cloud-run-fully-managed) environment.
 If you do not have a pre-built image, [Cloud Build](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#containerizing) packages the Docker image into your Google Container repository.